TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 53/Isaiah 53.4.md

 ---

-Surely he hath borne our griefs, and carried our sorrows; yet we did esteem him stricken, smitten of God, and afflicted.
+Surely he has borne our sickness, and carried our suffering; yet we considered him plagued, struck by God, and afflicted.